mj163163/PrecOnco/README.md

 2. Setup environment in R to load models trained in python using keras platform by using R script EnvSet.R provided in the directory EnvironmentSetup.

-3. Run individual codes from the figure wise directories.
+3. Run individual codes from the figure wise directories for reproducing manuscript results.

 Some notes